google-github-actions/run-gemini-cli/README.md

 ## Authentication

-This action requires authentication to both Google services (for Gemini AI) and the GitHub API.
+This action requires authentication to both API services (for Qwen AI) and the GitHub API.

 ### Google Authentication

 Choose the authentication method that best fits your use case:

-1. **Gemini API Key:** The simplest method for projects that don't require Google Cloud integration
+1. **OpenAI-compatible API Key:** The simplest method for projects that don't require Google Cloud integration
 2. **Workload Identity Federation:** The most secure method for authenticating to Google Cloud services

 ### GitHub Authentication